mindtricksdev/hacloudhider/README.md

 ### HACS (Recommended)

 1. Open HACS in your Home Assistant instance
-2. Go to "Frontend" section
-3. Click the three dots menu (⋮) in the top right corner
+2. Click the three dots menu (⋮) in the top right corner
-4. Select "Custom repositories"
+3. Select "Custom repositories"
-5. Add this repository URL: `https://github.com/mindtricksdev/hacloudhider`
+4. Add this repository URL: `https://github.com/mindtricksdev/hacloudhider`
-6. Select "Frontend" as the category
+5. Select "Dashboard" as the category
-7. Click "Add"
+6. Click "Add"
-8. Find "Home Assistant Cloud Hider" in the list and click "Download"
+7. Find "Home Assistant Cloud Hider" in the list and click "Download"
-9. Restart Home Assistant
+8. Restart Home Assistant

 ### Manual Installation